banthapo/Java_demos/git_lessons/readme.txt

         => shortcut for setting an upstream branch
 #    -> git remote set-url origin repo-url
         => set the remote repository url to [repo-url]
+#    -> git push --all
+        => pushes all branch to git repo
+#    -> git push --delete branch-name
+        => this deletes the specified branch-name from remote repo :: should be done after removing a branch from local branch

 ## Handling branches
 #    -> git branch